Last Updated on December 2, 2025 by Jennifer Bell

 Next you’ll add the flour and baking powder to the mixing bowl, then use a spoon to mix well.

-Add the dark chocolate chips and stir to combine.
+Add the dark chocolate chips, then stir to combine.

 Chill the dough in the fridge for 30 minutes.
 When the dough has finished chilling, preheat the oven to 375 degrees Fahrenheit.
 Next you’ll use your hands to roll the dough into 12 evenly sized balls and place them, evenly spaced, on a sheet pan lined with parchment paper.

-Bake at 375 degrees Fahrenheit for 16 minutes.
-Be sure to let the cookies cool off for at least 15 minutes before removing from the pan and serving.
+Bake for 14 to 16 minutes, then let the cookies cool off for at least 15 minutes before removing from the pan and serving.

 Add 1/2 cup of chopped pecans, walnuts, or peanuts to the cookie dough, if desired.
 Stir them into the dough along with the chocolate chips.